-Optically speaking, 2021 has been a bright year when it comes to new lenses for professional photographers.
-Just as we’ve seen some impressive new pro camera bodies being released, lens manufacturers continue to grind out exciting new glass for photographers.
-The difference this year from years past is that the five new lenses we’ve chosen as the best of 2021 so far are all exclusively for mirrorless cameras.
+Optically speaking, 2021 was a bright year when it came to new lenses for professional photographers.
+Just as we saw some impressive new pro camera bodies being released, lens manufacturers continued to grind out exciting new glass for photographers.
+The difference this year from years past is that the seven new lenses we’ve chosen as the best of 2021 are all exclusively for mirrorless cameras.
 This is not a surprising trend as we’ve seen DSLR production continue to shrink while mirrorless interchangeable lens cameras take over.

 That doesn’t mean that new pro lenses are lacking in variety.
-In fact, in our list of the five best lenses of 2021 (so far), we’ve chosen everything from an intriguing macro lens for Canon’s full-frame cameras to a versatile zoom for Sony’s APS-C models to a fast prime lens for Fujifilm’s medium-format line.
+In fact, in our list of the seven best lenses of 2021, we’ve chosen everything from an intriguing macro lens for Canon’s full-frame cameras to a versatile workhorse zoom from Sony to a fast prime lens for Fujifilm’s medium-format line.

 If you don’t see something that suits your needs in our best lenses round-up for 2021, check out our comprehensive pro lens guide from last year with many more options.
-And like our recent best cameras of 2021 guide, this best new lenses report is a work in progress.
-We’ll continue to add more exciting new glass to this story as the year progresses so keep checking back.
-If you’re looking to add some new tools to your camera bag, check out our guide to the best new photo accessories of 2021.
+And if you’re in the market for new photography gear, read our lists of the seven best cameras and the seven best photo printers of 2021.

 Canon RF 100mm f/2.8L Macro IS USM